-A Legal Permanent Resident/Green-Card Holder is subject to the same tax rules as a US Citizen.
+A Lawful Permanent Resident/Green-Card Holder is subject to the same tax rules as a US Citizen.

-Both US Citizens and Legal Permanent Residents are taxed on their worldwide income regardless of where they reside and regardless of where the income was earned.
+Both US Citizens and Lawful Permanent Residents are taxed on their worldwide income regardless of where they reside and regardless of where the income was earned.

-There is also a third “catchall” category of individuals who are also required to pay tax on their worldwide income and reporting their foreign asset.
-It is referred to as the Substantial Presence Test, and it requires non-citizens and non-permanent residents to suffer the same tax fate as their citizen/resident counterparts — unless they can qualify for the Closer Connection Exception (8840 Form).
+There is also a third “catchall” category of individuals who are also required to pay tax on their worldwide income and reporting their foreign assets.
+It is referred to as the Substantial Presence Test and it requires non-citizens and non-permanent residents to suffer the same tax fate as their citizen/resident counterparts — unless they can qualify for the Closer Connection Exception (8840 Form).